Cover photo by Corrie du Toit.

 Length up to 79mm; Wingspan attains 110mm.

-Both sexes are distinctive and unmistakable in Southern Africa.
-The combination of large size, apple-green thorax, blue eyes and blue abdomen is diagnostic.
+Both sexes of the Blue Emperor are distinctive and unmistakable in Southern Africa.
+In males, the combination of large size, apple-green thorax, blue eyes, and blue abdomen is diagnostic.
+Females are similar but have dark brown and pale blueish-green, mottled abdomens and green eyes.

 Click here for more details on identification.